On the regularity of maps solutions of optimal transportation problems: Preliminaries

 \paragraph{The reflector antenna} The design of reflector antennas can be formulated as a problem of optimal transportation on the unit sphere with cost equal to $-\log|x-y|$.
 The potential (height function) $\phi:\Sn^{n-1}\to \R^+$ parametrizes the antenna $A$ as follows: $A=\{x \phi(x), x\in \Sn^{n-1}\}$.
 Then the antenna is admissible if and only if $\phi$ is c-convex on $\Sn^{n-1}$ for $c(x,y) = -\log|x-y|$, and $G_\phi(x)$ yields the direction in which the ray coming in the direction $x$ is reflected.
 This is the first non quadratic cost for which regularity of solutions has been established.
-Wang \cite{Wa3, Wa4} has shown classical $C^2$ (and hence $C^\infty$) regularity of solutions of the associated Monge-Amp\`ere equation when the densities are smooth.
-In a recent work, Caffarelli, Huang and Gutierrez \cite{CaGuHu} have shown $C^1$ regularity for the solution (i.e. continuity of the optimal map) under the condition that the measures $\mu_0$ and $\mu_1$ have densities bounded away from 0 and infinity.
+Wang \cite{Wa3, Wa4} (see also Guan and Wang \cite{GuWa} where the results are extended to higher dimension) has shown classical $C^2$ (and hence $C^\infty$) regularity of solutions of the associated Monge-Amp\`ere equation when the densities are smooth.
+In a recent work, with totally different techniques, Caffarelli, Huang and Gutierrez \cite{CaGuHu} have shown $C^1$ regularity for the solution (i.e. continuity of the optimal map) under the condition that the measures $\mu_0$ and $\mu_1$ have densities bounded away from 0 and infinity.
+This case of application will also be addressed by our forthcoming paper \cite{Lsphere}.

 \paragraph{General costs and the conditions {\bf As}, {\bf Aw}} Recently an important step was achieved in two papers by Ma, Trudinger, and Wang .
 They gave in the first paper \cite{MTW} a sufficient condition ({\bf As}, called A3 in their paper) for $C^2$ (and subsequently $C^\infty$) interior regularity.
 In the second paper \cite{TW}, they could lower this condition down to {\bf Aw} (condition A3w in their paper) to obtain a sufficient condition for global $C^2$ (and subsequently $C^\infty$) regularity, assuming uniform strict c-convexity and smoothness of the domains.
-Note that the result under {\bf Aw} recovers the results of Urbas and Delano\"e for the quadratic cost. \begin{theo}[\cite{MTW,TW}] Let $\Omega, \Omega'$ be two bounded domains of $\Rd$.
-Let $c$ satisfy {\bf A0}-{\bf A2}.
-Let $\mu_0, \mu_1$ be two probability measures on $\Omega, \Omega'$ having densities $\rho_0, \rho_1$.
-Assume that $\rho_1 \in C^2(\bar\Omega)$ is bounded away from 0, $\rho_2 \in C^2(\bar\Omega')$ is bounded away from 0. \begin{enumerate} \item If $\Omega'$ is c-convex with respect to $\Omega$, and $c$ satisfies {\bf As}, then for $\phi$ c-convex on $\Omega$ such that $G_{\phi\,\#}\mu_0=\mu_1$, $\phi \in C^3(\Omega)$. \item If $\Omega, \Omega'$ are strictly uniformly c,c*-convex with respect to each other and $c$ satisfies {\bf Aw}, for $\phi$ c-convex on $\Omega$ such that $G_{\phi\,\#}\mu_0=\mu_1$, $\phi \in C^3(\bar\Omega)$. \end{enumerate} \end{theo}
+Note that the result under {\bf Aw} recovers the results of Urbas and Delano\"e for the quadratic cost.
+We mention that the results obtained in \cite{MTW, TW} have been exposed by Trudinger in \cite{T}.